cursorless-everywhere/notes/MILESTONES.md

               cursorless commands.
         - That should unblock @rntz for now.

+3. Right now hats in VS Code ("editor decorations") effectively get rebased whenever the user makes changes to the document -- VS Code does that for free.
+    - For example, if you press enter on the line above a series of hats, the hats move down alongside the line instantly -- there's no jank.
+    - This doesn't happen with the JetBrains prototype, so you instead have hats floating in midair

 ### Other TODOs:

 - [ ] Make the sidecar close other tabs when switching files, right now they accumulate
 - [ ] Change the viewport logic so that we center around the cursor, rather than just scrolling to the first visible line in JetBrains -- otherwise hats won't render if the VS Code window isn't tall enough

 # Appendix